lulf/microbit-bsp/examples/ble-nrf-softdevice/README.md

-# microbit-bsp-ble-example
+# microbit-bsp-ble-nrf-softdevice-example

-Demonstrating the use of Bluetooth Low Energy (BLE) on the BBC micro:bit.
+Demonstrating the use of Bluetooth Low Energy (BLE) on the BBC micro:bit using the nRF Softdevice.

 ## Prerequisites